The Thomas Pages homepage

 God commands the act (seeing, hearing) but simply describes its negative result.

-In other words, the scribes have made Israel's lack of response (understand not, perceive not) into a command of God instead of simply God's description of Israel's hard-hearted response: a shift of responsibility.
+In other words, the scribes have made Israel's lack of response (understand not, perceive not) into a command of God

 Isaiah 42:4

-Isaiah 52:5 "...My name continually all day is blasphemed" (Isa.52:5 Jewish Publication Society) False
+Isaiah 52:5 "...My name continually all day is blasphemed" (Isaiah 52:5 Jewish Publication Society) FALSE

 "...because of you [Israel] My name is continually blasphemed among the Gentiles" (Isa.52:5 Jewish Septuagint translation, confirmed by Rom.2:24).

-Accusation against Israel removed by biased copyists.
+Accusation against Israel was removed by biased copyists.

 Habakkuk 1:5

 "Look ye among the nations, and behold, and wonder marvellously; for, behold, a work shall be wrought in your days, which ye will not believe though it be told you."
-(Hab 1:5 Jewish Publication Society).
+(Habbakuk 1:5 Jewish Publication Society).

-God's rebuke of Israel is changed by the biased scribes to become a rebuke of the Gentiles.
+God's rebuke of Israel is changed by the racially biased scribes to become a rebuke of the Gentiles.

-Some Examples
+Some Examples of

-of Scribal INSERTIONS in Isaiah:
+Scribal INSERTIONS in Isaiah:

 Isaiah 2:9b-10